 The main results are provided in Table~\ref{table:main}, while the full results per each individual language pair, and also with cosine similarity as the word retrieval function, are provided in Appendix~\ref{appendix:full}.
 The main findings are discussed in what follows.

 \rparagraph{Stage C1 versus Baselines} First, we note that there is not a single strongest baseline among the four SotA BLI methods.
-For instance, RCSLS and VecMap are slightly better than LNMap and FIPP with 5k supervision pairs, while FIPP and VecMap come forth as the stronger baselines with 1k supervision.
-There are some score fluctuations over individual language pairs, but the average performance of all baseline models is within a relatively narrow interval: the average performance of all four baselines is within 3 P@1 points with 5k pairs (i.e., ranging from 38.22 to 41.22), and VecMap, FIPP, and LNMap are within 2 points with 1k pairs.
+For instance, RCSLS and VecMap are slightly better than LNMap and FIPP with $5k$ supervision pairs, while FIPP and VecMap come forth as the stronger baselines with $1k$ supervision.
+There are some score fluctuations over individual language pairs, but the average performance of all baseline models is within a relatively narrow interval: the average performance of all four baselines is within $3$ P@1 points with $5k$ pairs (i.e., ranging from $38.22$ to $41.22$), and VecMap, FIPP, and LNMap are within $2$ points with $1k$ pairs.

 Strikingly, contrastive learning in Stage C1 already yields substantial gains over all four SotA BLI models, which is typically much higher than the detected variations between the baselines.
-We mark that C1 improves over all baselines in 51/56 BLI setups (in the 5k case), and in all 56/56 BLI setups when $D_0$ spans 1k pairs.
-The average gains with the C1 variant are $\approx$5 P@1 points over the SotA baselines with 5k pairs, and $\approx$6 P@1 points with 1k pairs (ignoring RCSLS in the 1k scenario).
+We mark that C1 improves over all baselines in $51/56$ BLI setups (in the $5k$ case), and in all $56/56$ BLI setups when $\mathcal{D}_0$ spans $1k$ pairs.
+The average gains with the C1 variant are $\approx 6$ P@1 points with $1k$ pairs (ignoring RCSLS in the $1k$ scenario).
 Note that all the models in comparison, each currently considered SotA in the BLI task, use exactly the same monolingual WEs and leverage exactly the same amount of bilingual supervision.
 The gains achieved with our Stage C1 thus strongly indicate the potential and usefulness of word-level contrastive fine-tuning when learning linear cross-lingual maps with static WEs (see RQ1 from \S\ref{s:introduction}).